 All of these elements can quickly add color to any preschool classroom and will help create a festive atmosphere that is fun and inviting.

 Treats are an important part of any holiday party.
-Items such as chocolate, candy, cupcakes as well as other sweet items are popular choices for Valentine's Day menus.
+Items such as chocolate, candy, cupcakes as well as other sweet items are popular choices for Valentine's Day menus and snacks.
 Preschool teachers and aides should be wary of giving too many sweet snacks to young students.
 Healthier options could include:

 - Heart-shaped sandwiches, such as peanut butter with red (strawberry or raspberry) jelly